Skip to main content

 Architecture Overview

-Expanso Edge uses secrets at three distinct layers:
+Expanso Edge uses secrets at two distinct layers:

 1. Bootstrap Secrets